osmcode/osmium-tool/man/osmium-export.md

   is created.
 If both match, an area and a linestring is created.
 This is important because some objects have tags that make them both, an area and a linestring.

-The `area_tags` and `linear_tags` can have the following values:

-true
-:   All tags match.
-(An empty list `[]` can also be used to mean the same,
-    but this use is deprecated because it can be confusing.)

-false
-:   No tags match.

-Array
-:   The array contains one or more expressions as described in the FILTER
-    EXPRESSION section.

-null
-:   If the `area_tags` or `linear_tags` is set to null or not set at all,
-    the inverse of the other setting is used.
-So if you do not set the `linear_tags` but have some expressions in `area_tags`, areas will be created for all objects matching those expressions and linestrings for everything else.
-This can be simpler, because you only have to keep one list, but in cases where an object can be interpreted as both an area and a linestring, only one interpretation will be used.

 # OUTPUT FORMATS